WordPress 5.8

 If you are interested in all the changes in detail, you can also read about them on WordPress.org.
 Here you can find the article on WordPress 5.8 Beta 1, here on Beta 2.

 The exact schedule for the development of a new WordPress version can always be found in the development cycle.
-Work on WordPress 5.8 began on February 23rd, with three beta versions planned for June 8th, June 15th and June 22nd.
-This was followed by three release candidates - also on a weekly basis - from June 29 to July 13.
-The final release was then scheduled for July 20, 2021.
+Work on WordPress 5.8 began on 23 February, with the three beta versions scheduled for 8 June, 15 June and 22 June, also on a weekly basis.
+This was followed by three release candidates – also on a weekly basis – from 29 June to 13 July.
+The final release was then scheduled for 20 July 2021.

 Conclusion: What to make of WordPress 5.8?

 There are few spectacular surprises in WordPress 5.8.
-It has long been known that WordPress is slowly but surely rolling out its Gutenberg editor page-wide and "blocking" more and more areas of WordPress.
-In WordPress 5.8, the widgets now had to be used.
+It has long been known that WordPress is slowly but surely rolling out its Gutenberg editor page-wide and “blocking” more and more areas of WordPress.
+In WordPress 5.8, the widgets have now had to make way for this.
 Opinions are divided on this development, Gutenberg has enough fans and critics.

 Otherwise, the new blocks are not particularly spectacular.
 The Duotone block for editing image effects is a nice gimmick.
 And the Query Loop block opens up new possibilities for displaying articles.
-The end of Internet Explorer 11 support is more interesting, as there are probably still some websites that will have (at least a few minor) problems as a result.
+The end of Internet Explorer 11 support is even more interesting, as there are probably still some websites that are likely to have (at least a few minor) problems as a result.

 Overall, the new WordPress 5.8 is not a revolution, but a further evolution of the most popular content management system.
 It will be interesting to see how full site editing develops with versions 5.9 and 6.0.
 We will find out in September and December 2021.